 However, a greyhound’s chase instincts are activated when they go outdoors, and that can mean that they’ll chase your cat out in the yard if they’re there at the same time.

 To avoid this, you’ll need to constantly manage where your cat and dog are if you’re letting them outside.
-Cats and dogs in the same yard at the same time could end in disaster.
+Cats and dogs in the same yard simultaneously could end in disaster.

 Are Greyhounds Hard To Housebreak?

-If you have a retired greyhound fresh from the racetracks, they’re likely to need to take time to adjust to domestic living.
+If you have a retired greyhound fresh from the racetracks, they’ll likely need to adjust to domestic living.

-Luckily, they’re incredibly intelligent, so this isn’t too much of a challenge.
+Luckily, they’re incredibly intelligent, so this isn’t too challenging.
 However, you’ll need to consider that they may not have been house-trained before living with you.

 At first, you might notice little accidents occurring around the house.